There is no U.S. Senate race in Indiana.

 There is no U.S. Senate race in Indiana.
 Indiana will elect nine members to its U.S. House delegation.
 There are no open seats.

-Representative Erin Houchin (IN-9) has raised $220,350; only 6% of her funds took the form of small contributions.
-Representative Victoria Spartz (IN-5) has raised $899,533 with 42% of her funds coming from self-financing.
-Republican women and men raised just under one-quarter of funds from self-financing.
-Barb Regnitz (IN-1), a Republican, has raised the most of the challenger candidates for the U.S. House with over $1.5M, nearly all of which is from self-financing.
+Two Republican women are running for reelection to the U.S. House.
+The average amount they have raised is lower than the average amount raised by the five Republican men seeking reelection.
+No Democratic women are currently represented in the Indiana congressional delegation.
+Representative Erin Houchin (IN-9) has raised $292,211; about 7% of her funds took the form of small contributions.
+Representative Victoria Spartz (IN-5) has raised $949,189 with 40% of her funds coming from small contributions.
+Barb Regnitz (IN-1), a Republican, has raised the most of the challenger candidates for the U.S. House with over $1.6M, nearly all of which is from self-financing.

-Of the U.S. House candidates seeking reelection, the group with the lowest average percentage of funds from small contributions is Democratic men with 15%.
+Of the U.S. House candidates seeking reelection, the group with the lowest average percentage of funds from small contributions is Democratic men with 14%.

 This statistic is the average total amount raised to date from individuals (including self-financing).